 European Committee of the Regions

-Operating under the general interests of European integration, the Committee currently has 353 members.
+Operating under the general interests of European integration, the Committee currently has 329 members.

 European Investment Bank

-– Protect the environment,
+- Protecting the environment

-The Bank is also assisting the Union in implementing its cooperation policies for non-member states through the support of eligible projects in third countries that are not members of the European Union.
+The EIB also assists the EU in implementing its cooperation policies for non-member states through the support of eligible non-member projects.